ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ### Custom repeater filter

 The repeater filter does exactly what it says on the tin.
-It repeats the inputted data with an offset and readds to the original sound.
+It repeats the inputted data with an offset and reads to the original sound.
 This filter is the basis on which we built the Reverb and Echo filters.

 The function looks like this: ``Filter.Repeater (nbEcho:int) (decay:float) (delay:float) (sampleRate:float) (dryData:List<float>)``